slaily/duralog/README.md

 **Read (replay) performance**

-The benchmark measures the aggregate throughput of 4 separate processes all reading a 2-million-record log file at the same time.
+The benchmark measures the aggregate throughput when 4 concurrent processes read the same log file.
+In total, 5 million records were processed.

--   **Result:** Over **1,300,000 reads/second**.
+-   **Result:** Over **1,298,000 reads/second**.
 -   **What this means for you:** Minimizing downtime is critical.
 This speed means your application can restart, read a massive log file with millions of entries, and recover its state in a matter of seconds.